LadaOndris/hands/README.md

 ```
 usage: scan_database.py [-h] [--scan-period SCAN_PERIOD] [--camera CAMERA]
                         [--hide-plot]
                         directory label count
 positional arguments:
   directory             the name of the directory that should contain the
                         user-captured gesture database
   label                 the label of the gesture that is to be captured
   count                 the number of samples to scan
 optional arguments:
   -h, --help            show this help message and exit
   --scan-period SCAN_PERIOD
                         intervals between each capture in seconds (default: 1)
   --camera CAMERA       the camera model in use for live capture (default:
-                        SR305)
+                        None -> VideoCapture(0) is selected)
   --hide-plot           hide plots of the captured poses - not recommended
 ```

 ## System architecture

 The system is designed from several components.
-Each of these components inherit from a base class, which defines its interface.
+Each component inherits from a base class, which defines its interface.
 The abstract classes are defined in `system/components/base.py`.
 This allows easy changes of implementations of components.